 Human neurophysiological measures of information processing; cognitive activity during loss of consciousness; sleepCHARTIER, Sylvain, Assistant Professor

 Artificial neural networks; cognition and perception; nonlinear time series analysisDAVIDSON, Patrick, Assistant Professor

-Cognitive neuroscience of human memory, executive functions, and emotion; normal aging and age-related disorders (such as Alzheimer's and Parkinson's diseases)DE KONINCK, Joseph-Marie, Full Professor
+Cognitive neuroscience of human memory, executive functions, and emotion; normal aging and age-related disorders (such as Alzheimer's and Parkinson's diseases)DE KONINCK, Joseph-Marie, Emeritus Professor

 Sleep and dreams: the study of the psychophysiology of sleep; of biological rythms and of the role of dreams in psychological adaptation; sleep problemsMERALI, Zulfiquar, Cross-appointment